-Here in the coronavirus era, eCommerce reigns for most retailers.
+Here in the coronavirus era, eCommerce reigns for most retailers, so creating a seamless post-checkout experience should be front of mind.
 Even those that had, pre-pandemic, mastered omnichannel, the bulk are seeing online and mobile transactions eclipse all other sales routes.
 According to the Office for National Statistics (ONS), online shopping increased among all age groups in 2020 by an average of around 15%.
 A look at a graph of growth data says it all.

 While this has been good for many pureplays, from small kitchen table sellers on eBay right up to the likes of Boohoo, OnBuy and even Amazon it has made eCommerce extremely competitive.
 Shoppers out there are looking for the best price, but they are also looking for the fastest and most convenient delivery.

 Even before the pandemic accelerated consumers’ uptake of eCommerce, delivery was a key factor in choosing to shop with a specific retailer.

 However, it isn’t just about speed and convenience: delivery is what defines the new world of post-purchase customer experience, and it is this that is starting to be what customers look for when choosing who they buy from.